jobongie/group10_project2/README.md

 ![Dashboard_Index](images/Dashboard_Index.png)

 Our project utilizes data that breaks down employment by industry, business size, and revenue.
 Notable transformations were conducted in the Analysis-Latest.ipynb to perform the ETL phase of the project.
+In addition to the libraries learned in class, we utilized a new Javascript grid layout library called Masonry to feature images that represents each member of the team.
 The project consists of the following visualizations:

 1. **Group Bar Chart**- Uses the Flask routing @/linechart